plgonzalezrx8/stelo_extractor/README.md

 - Extracts glucose data from Apple Health app exports
 - Outputs data in JSON format for easy analysis
 - Fast and efficient processing, even for large datasets
+- Flexible command-line interface with options for input and output files

 ## Installation